arenaxr/arena-services-docker/README.md

 > ```bash
 > HOSTNAME="localhost"
 > ```
 > This will result in creating a self-signed certificate to be used with the services.
+This is the name you will enter in your browser: [https://localhost](https:///localhost)

 2. Run the init script: